mulderp/mulderp.github.com/_posts/2013-02-15-organizing-a-backbone-application.md

    |-views
 </pre>

-This works very well for me now: There are directories for the Models, Collections, Views and Templates, as well as a directory for the dependencies.
+Separate directories for Models, Collections, Views and Templates, as well as a directory for the dependencies, work very well.

 If you want to learn more on how a RequireJS based setup works, [here](http://backbonetutorials.com/) is a nice tutorial.

 ## App.js contains views - not collections